ondrs/Hi/readme.md

 Hi
 ==============

-Czech names and surnames greeting generator PHP SDK.
+Czech names and surnames greeting generator API PHP wrapper.
 Service is available at the url http://hi.ondraplsek.cz